pgorman/dangerjaunt/minirules.md

 When player characters make a getaway through unfamiliar territory, they wind up in a room (selected by the referee) 1--3 full moves from where the chase began, and must reorient themselves.

 Players desperate for their characters to escape a faster foe have one final option: a sacrifice.
-A player character with the slowest movement, perhaps through heroic self-sacrifice or perhaps after being tripped by another party member, stays behind so that the others' escape.
+A player character with the slowest movement, perhaps through heroic self-sacrifice or perhaps after being tripped by another party member, stays behind so that the others escape.
 The referee decides whether the sacrificed characters is captured (and eligible for later rescue) or eaten whole.
 The remaining player characters find themselves disoriented (as above) and split into 2--3 separate rooms.
 They must reorient themselves and reunite.

-If one side breaks from an active melee, ...

 ## Monster (Re)actions ##